wren-projects/pde-solver/designdocument.md

 ### Solver (Callable class)

 As mentioned above, the solver is at the core of this component.
-It takes a few arguments, but more importantly, it knows which PDEs it can solve.
+It takes a few arguments, but more importantly, it knows which `PDE`s it can solve.
 This is done via generic types.
-A parent has a generic T, for which each child substitutes the PDEs it can solve (either the PDE type or a union of multiple PDEs).
-Via a magic construction, the parent then intercepts the T each of its subclasses selected and saves it in a dictionary.
-This dictionary will later be used to select the correct solver for a given PDE.
+A parent has a generic `T`, for which each child substitutes the `PDE`s it can solve (either the PDE type or a union of multiple `PDE`s).
+Via a magic construction, the parent then intercepts the `T` each of its subclasses selected and saves it in a dictionary.
+This dictionary will later be used to select the correct solver for a given `PDE`.

 As all solvers are iterative, we have abstracted the code they would share into their parent too.
-Each specific Solver then contains only the code for one iteration.
-This code should refrain from accessing the more complex methods of the NDArray.
+Each specific `Solver` then contains only the code for one iteration.
+This code should refrain from accessing the more complex methods of the `NDArray`.
 Instead, it is to use operators.

 ### Operators (Callable class)

-Operators provide an interface for solvers to compute differentials on an NDArray.
-They are there to ensure all solvers are using the correct (optimized) methods of the specific NDArray.
+Operators provide an interface for solvers to compute differentials on an `NDArray`.
+They are there to ensure all solvers are using the correct (optimized) methods of the specific `NDArray`.